ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 It is possible to start by publishing simpler information and over time, extend the range of fields you include.

 #### Further information about core and recommended fields
-You can view and download further details about the core, recommended and optional fields in the [Notes about the 360Giving Data Standard.](https://docs.google.com/spreadsheets/d/1klj0PzxrlnBPhodpEQC7tD6aRNuEjVNeNHVRvIv66b4/edit?usp=sharing)
+You can view and download further details about the core, recommended and optional fields in the <a href="https://docs.google.com/spreadsheets/d/1klj0PzxrlnBPhodpEQC7tD6aRNuEjVNeNHVRvIv66b4/edit?usp=sharing" target="_blank">Notes about the 360Giving Data Standard.</a>

 For further information about all the possible fields in the 360Giving Data Standard visit the [Reference section.](https://standard.threesixtygiving.org/en/new-docs-style/reference/)